peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 In the $\delta$-two stream approximation, the plane parallel radiative transfer equation \eqref{eq:plane-parallel-rte}
-can be integrated analytically over each hemisphere to get a simplified set of differential equations expressed in terms of upward and downward flux density.
+can be integrated in a closed-form over each hemisphere to get a simplified set of differential equations expressed in terms of upward and downward flux density.
 Integration over the top hemisphere is: